oceantracker/oceantracker/_todo.md

 ## Niggles that need sorting some time

-1. Message logger ~~tidy up exit if prior error~~
-1. better flows in parameter checking crumb trail 1.???
-1. Release group is dry some of the time so fails to release, some times and gives , fatal error if none released?
-2. readerr grid variable map in base_ reader?
 3. tracks eadfer to reain dead particle locations in retangular form
 1. isodate time zero param for all readers? apply it outside reader_read_time() method, put as time offsets in hours to merge nested readers?
 1. List check makes default values of None into [], should be None?
 Look at merging list params, better to remove, or keep for building polygon lists ?